 Monitoring and maintaining your solar energy system

-Your online account includes an intelligent dashboard that lets you review and manage your net energy usage.
-It shows the difference between the energy your business uses and the energy your renewable system produces.
-It is the first place you can go to learn how much energy you have saved.
-The dashboard also has steps for improving your system’s performance.
+Your online account features several useful tools to review and manage your net energy usage.
+Net energy is the difference between the energy your business uses and the energy your renewable system produces.

-- View your statement and pay PG&E online.
-Download billing callouts-NEM (PDF, 1.11 MB).
+- View your bill and pay PG&E online.

-- View graphs of your electricity or gas usage.
+- View graphs of your electricity or gas usage and costs.

-- Get customized information about your business.
+- Discover more ways to save for your business.
 Visit Business Energy Checkup.

 PLEASE NOTE: Business customers with monthly usage of 200 kilowatts or higher, and those participating in Demand Response programs, can use InterAct to view their energy usage.
 Visit InterAct—Energy Management Tools.

-A professionally installed monitoring system can keep an even closer eye on your solar panels.
+Consider a professionally installed monitoring system if you want to track your solar panel performance more closely.
 When performance drops, you can determine which solar panel needs repair.
 Most monitoring services require a monthly subscription fee.